chakravarthi-kudumula/AI-Driven-Business-Insights/README.md

 # AI-Driven-Business-Insights

+<h4>Overview</h4>

+This project focuses on building machine learning models to generate key business insights, including profit prediction, revenue prediction, sales forecasting, customer churn prediction, and pricing optimization.
+Each model uses a separate dataset and is implemented directly in Google Colab.
+The project leverages Random Forest algorithms to improve predictive accuracy and efficiency.
+All datasets used in this project are sourced from Kaggle.

+<h4>Project Structure</h4>

+<h2>The project is structured as follows:</h2>

+**Datasets:** Uploaded individually into Google Colab for each insight.
+**Model Implementation:** Each machine learning model is implemented sequentially within the Google Colab notebook for the respective insights.
+**No Frontend:** Currently, no frontend is implemented for reporting outputs.
+All results are displayed directly in the Colab notebook.

+<h4>Algorithms Used</h4>

+Random Forest Regressor
+Random Forest Classifier
+Libraries Used

+pandas: For data manipulation and cleaning.
+numpy: For numerical operations.
+scikit-learn: For machine learning models (Random Forest Regressor and Classifier). matplotlib & seaborn: For visualizing data insights and model performance.
+Datasets

+Datasets are sourced from Kaggle for each business insight:

+Profit Prediction Dataset
+Revenue Prediction Dataset
+Sales Forecasting Dataset
+Customer Churn Dataset
+Pricing Optimization Dataset
+How to Run

+Clone the repository or access the notebook from Google Colab.
+Upload the datasets into the Colab environment.
+Run the cells sequentially to train the models and view the results.
+Future Enhancements

+Adding a frontend using Streamlit to display predictions and insights.
+Expanding the dataset and models for more granular predictions.

 <h1> Key Insights and Their Impact </h1>

 <p>Our analysis yielded several key insights with significant impacts on business operations and strategy.
 These insights span profit prediction, revenue forecasting, sales projections, customer churn prediction, and pricing optimization, each contributing to more informed decision-making.</p>